Tavenem/DataStore.Marten/README.md

 [Tavenem.DataStore](https://github.com/Tavenem/DataStore) is a persistence-agnostic repository library.
 Its intended purpose is to help author libraries which need to interact with a project's data layer, while remaining fully decoupled from persistence choices.

 For example: you might want to author a library which can retrieve an object from the data store by ID, modify it, then update the item in the data store.
-You want your library to be useful to people who use [EntityFramework](https://docs.microsoft.com/en-us/ef/) to access a SQL database, people who use [Marten](https://martendb.io/) to access a PostgreSQL database, or people who work with [Azure Marten DB](https://azure.microsoft.com/en-us/services/cosmos-db/).
+You want your library to be useful to people who use [EntityFramework](https://docs.microsoft.com/en-us/ef/) to access a SQL database, people who use [Marten](https://martendb.io/) to access a PostgreSQL database, or people who work with [Azure Cosmos DB](https://azure.microsoft.com/en-us/services/cosmos-db/).

 One possible solution might be to work with generic interfaces like [IQueryable](https://docs.microsoft.com/en-us/dotnet/api/system.linq.iqueryable), and provide event hooks so that implementers of your library are responsible for data retrieval and storage.